 - 100g slightly stale crusty white bread

-- 1 chopped red chilli or ¼ teaspoon cayenne pepper if extra spiciness preferred
+- 1 chopped red chillie or ¼ teaspoon cayenne pepper if extra spiciness preferred

 - Salt and black pepper to taste

-- Combine the diced tomatoes, peppers, chilli and cucumber with the crushed garlic and olive oil in a blender
+- Combine the diced tomatoes, peppers, chillie, and cucumber with the crushed garlic and olive oil in a blender

 Add frozen grapes to the infusion container in the teapot to keep the gazpacho icy cold without diluting it.